GaijinEntertainment/daScript/doc/source/reference/language/lambdas.rst

     let t = invoke(counter,13)

 There are a lot of similarities between lambda and block declarations.
-Main difference is that blocks are specified with ``$`` symbol, where lambda is specified with ``@`` symbol.
+The main difference is that blocks are specified with ``$`` symbol, while lambdas are specified with ``@`` symbol.
-Lambda can also be declared via inline syntax.
+Lambdas can also be declared via inline syntax.
-There is similar simplified syntax for the lambdas containing return expression only.
+There is a similar simplified syntax for the lambdas containing return expression only.
-If lambda is sufficiently specified in the generic or function, its types will be automatically inferred (see :ref:`Blocks <blocks_declarations>`).
+If a lambda is sufficiently specified in the generic or function, its types will be automatically inferred (see :ref:`Blocks <blocks_declarations>`).

 -------
 Capture
 -------

-Unlike blocks, lambda can specify it capture types explicitly.
-There are several available types of capture
+Unlike blocks, lambdas can specify their capture types explicitly.
+There are several available types of capture:

     * by copy
     * by move